Balšić noble family: Contemporary sources

+Modern historiography

-In modern scholarship, Lee, Lubin, Ndreca, Galaty, Mustafa and Schon consider the Balsha as local Albanian lords.
-According to Malcolm, the Balšići were probably of Albanian stock who had been but culturally Serbicized to a large degree. Ćirković concluded that they are of non-Slavic origin, being referred to in medieval Serbian documents as "Albanian (arbanas) lords".
-Hösch mentions the Balšići as native Albanian families that gained political power after 1355.
+In current scholarship many historians consider the Balša as being part of the local Albanian nobility.
+According to Malcolm, the Balšići were probably of Albanian stock who had been but culturally Serbianized to a large degree. Ćirković concluded that they are of non-Slavic origin, being referred to in medieval Serbian documents as "Albanian (arbanas) lords".
 Murzaku says that the family had an Albanian origin.
 Madgearu mentions the Balšić as a noble Albanian family, however he states that their Albanian origin is unclear, due to the debate over the family's origin.
-Bartl views the origin of the Balšić family as Serbian, while Elsie mentions them as of "probably Slavic origin".
+Bartl mentions the Balšić as a noble family of probably Serbian origin.
+Elsie mentions them as of "probably Slavic origin".
 Gelichi considers them Serbian-Montenegrin.
 Winnifrith states that they were Slavs who fought other Albanians.
+Brendan Osswald has described them as Serbian, as does Iordachi.
+Bojka Djukanovic describes them as a "Montenegrin family" about whose origin there are no reliable sources.
+Other Montenegrin authors consider them to be a Montenegrin dynasty as well.
+According to Elizabeth Roberts, whether their origins were Serbian, Albanian, or both, has never been conclusively established, but they were "culturally Serbianized".
+According to Svetlana Tomin the Balšići probably originated from Slavicized Vlachs.
+Montenegrin historian Dragoje Živković believes that the Balšićs came from the Slavicized Vlachs and that they rose to the noble class through military merits.

-In archaic accounts, Karl Hopf (1832–1873) considered "unquestionably part of the Serb tribe".
-Ivan Stepanovich Yastrebov (1839–1894), Russian Consul in Shkodër and Prizren, when speaking of the Balšići, connected their name to the Roman town of Balletium (Baleč) located near modern Shkodër which delivers from Illyrian, related to the Albanian term ballë.
-According to Čedomilj Mijatović (1842–1934), the Balšić family had ultimate origin in the House of Baux from Provence (southeastern France); from that family sprung an Italian family (del Balzo), and from them the Balšići, and from them a Romanian family.
+In older scholarship, Karl Hopf (1832–1873) considered "unquestionably part of the Serb tribe".
+Ivan Stepanovich Yastrebov (1839–1894), Russian Consul in Shkodër and Prizren, when speaking of the Balšići, connected their name to the Roman town of Balletium (Balec) located near modern Shkodër which delivers from Illyrian, related to the Albanian term ballë.
+According to Serbian historian Ilarion Ruvarac, "The Balšić were in no way Serbs but Albanians, regardless of whether they were Albanians or Vlachs in their distant origins".
 Serbian historian Vladimir Ćorović (1885–1941) concluded, based on their name, that they had Roman (Vlach) origin.
 Croatian ethnologist Milan Šufflay (1879–1931) mentioned them as of "Romanian and Vlach origin".
 Croatian linguist Petar Skok considered them to have been of Vlach origin, and Serbian historian Milena Gecić supported his theory.
 Giuseppe Gelcich theorized on the origin in his La Zedda e la dinastia dei Balšidi: studi storici documentati (1899).
-The theory asserting them as descendants of the Frankish nobleman Bertrand III of Baux, a companion of Charles d'Anjou is regarded as highly improbable.
-German linguist Gustav Weigand (1860–1930) supported a mixed Albanian-Aromanian origin after he noted that the family name was included in a list of early Albanian surnames in Romania.
+The theory, which was later adopted by Čedomilj Mijatović, argued that they were descendants of the Frankish nobleman Bertrand III of Baux, a companion of Charles d'Anjou.
+It is regarded as highly improbable.
+German linguist Gustav Weigand (1860–1930) supported a mixed Albanian–Aromanian origin after he noted that the family name was included in a list of early Albanian surnames in Romania.